cloydlau/json-editor-vue/README.md

 ### Boolean properties

-Including the boolean properties of `svelte-jsoneditor` like `readOnly` with no value will imply `true`:
+Including the boolean properties of 'svelte-jsoneditor' like `readOnly` with no value will imply `true`:

 - ✔️ `<JsonEditorVue readOnly />`